pipclark/Controlling-Stepper-Motors-with-Arduino-NEMA-/README.md

 # Controlling-Stepper-Motors-with-Arduino-NEMA-
-A python script and GUI for controlling stepper motors in 3 directions (XYZ) from an arduino (I was using nema 23 but it should work for others in general, maybe with some small changes)
+A python script and GUI for controlling 3 stepper motors in 3 directions (X, Y, Z) from an arduino (I was using nema 23 but it should work for others in general, maybe with some small changes).

 I used an Arduino uno with usb connection, using pyfirmata to control it from python, the arduino pins (details below) were fed into 3 DM542 microstep drivers (powered with 24 V power supplies), and the outputs from the drivers were connected to the NEMA23 stepper motors through 3x custom (5-pin) XLR cables (using 4 of the connections).

 For X, Y and Z directions I set up the pins as follows (but you can change it easily in the code) X